-Upon return to work after a serious injury or illness, an employee must provide a written release by a licensed physician and/or psychiatrist.
+Upon return to work after a serious injury or illness, an employee must provide a written release by a health care provider.
 The release shall indicate the employee’s ability to return to regular or alternate duty assignment.
-If alternate duty is indicated, the physician and/or psychiatrist shall specify the work restrictions and the duration (dates) restriction(s) apply.
+If alternate duty is indicated, the health care provider shall specify the work restrictions and the duration (dates) restriction(s) apply.

-Departments may elect to have an employee examined by a designated physician when the employee has been away from work for an extended period of time due to an injury or illness, or the employee is being released to work with medical restrictions, and clarification is needed.
-The department will provide the physician with the tasks the employee will be expected to perform.
-The examination will be coordinated through the State of Arizona Department of Administration (ADOA), Risk Management Section, when the employee has an ongoing Worker’s Compensation claim or coordinated through the department (at the department’s expense) when it is classified as an injury/illness which is not work related.
+Departments may elect to have an employee examined by a designated health care provider when the employee has been away from work for an extended period of time due to an injury or illness, or the employee is being released to work with medical restrictions, and clarification is needed.
+The department will provide the health care provider with the tasks the employee will be expected to perform.
+The examination will be coordinated through the State of Arizona Department of Administration (ADOA), Risk Management Section, when the employee has an ongoing Workers’ Compensation claim or coordinated through the department (at the department’s expense) when it is classified as an injury/illness which is not work related.

-If the department designated physician releases an employee to work with medical restrictions, the physician shall notify the ADOA, Risk Management Section (if work related), and the department that the employee is being returned to alternate duty and specifically identify the restrictions.
+If the department designated health care provider releases an employee to work with medical restrictions, the physician shall notify the ADOA, Risk Management Section (if work related), and the department that the employee is being returned to alternate duty and specifically identify the restrictions.
 An employee released with no restrictions shall report to work.

-An employee released with restrictions shall report immediately to his or her department supervisor with appropriate documentation completed by the physician, specifying the work restrictions and the duration (dates) of the restriction(s).
+An employee released with restrictions shall report immediately to his or her department supervisor with appropriate documentation completed by the health care provider, specifying the work restrictions and the duration (dates) of the restriction(s).

 Departments shall assign the employee to an alternate duty assignment if an appropriate assignment is available, and instruct the employee where and when to report for work.
-If the employee is returning from a work related injury/illness, Human Resources (HR) will immediately notify the ADOA, Risk Management Section, by phone to effectuate changes in industrial claim payments.
+If the employee is returning from a work related injury/illness, the Office of Human Resources (OHR) will immediately notify the ADOA, Risk Management Section, by phone to effectuate changes in industrial claim payments.